sevidmusic/PHPUnitTestUtilities/README.md

 # Example

-The following class serves as a hypothetical example of how the traits provided by the PHPUnitTestUtilities library can be used in a class that implements `phpunit` tests.
+The following is a hypothetical example of how the traits provided by the PHPUnitTestUtilities library can be used in a class that implements `phpunit` tests.

 ```
 <?php